For many divorcing parents, keeping the kids in the family home is top priority.

 Divorce is supposed to be an uncoupling of lives.

-Of course couples with children will always be connected as co-parents.
+Of course couples with kids will always be connected as co-parents.
 But these arrangements can sometimes have unintended emotional consequences as well.

 How will you feel when walking around the place knowing that you aren't sharing the home as husband and wife?